laravel/docs/valet.md

 - Run the `valet install` command.
 This will configure and install Valet and DnsMasq, and register Valet's daemon to launch when your system starts.
 </div>

-Once Valet is installed, try pinging any `*.dev` domain on your terminal using a command such as `ping foobar.dev`.
+Once Valet is installed, try pinging any `*.test` domain on your terminal using a command such as `ping foobar.test`.
 If Valet is installed correctly you should see this domain responding on `127.0.0.1`.

 Valet will automatically start its daemon each time your machine boots.
 There is no need to run `valet start` or `valet install` ever again once the initial Valet installation is complete.

 #### Using Another Domain

-By default, Valet serves your projects using the `.dev` TLD.
+By default, Valet serves your projects using the `.test` TLD.
 If you'd like to use another domain, you can do so using the `valet domain tld-name` command.

-For example, if you'd like to use `.app` instead of `.dev`, run `valet domain app` and Valet will start serving your projects at `*.app` automatically.
+For example, if you'd like to use `.app` instead of `.test`, run `valet domain app` and Valet will start serving your projects at `*.app` automatically.

 #### Database